 Some time ago i was browsing for 2d sprites again and somehow run accross a nice collection called Openpixels.
 It’s a set of pixelart characters in classic rpg orientation provided in gimp format, with all stuff in its own layer, so you can create alot of different characters.
 Even i am not a fan of pixelart, i felt in love with them and the urge to make an editor for them.
 Yeah and last friday i spend my spare time creating an online editor for them called Openpixels Character Editor.
 Go check it out and if your interested in the development, come back :-)

 I use diigo as my bookmarking service and specially their list feature for collecting links of a research topic.
 Occasionally i need to export a list as markdown syntax.
 Luckily they got an api and theres also a python modul for it.
-So some minutes later
+So some minutes later this snippet was born:

 Way to many (possible and/or optional) parameters for a class?
 Here is a 5 second tip for all those old style Java-type-programmers…